pcanz/pPEG/Readme.md

     extn  = '<' ~'>'* '>'
     _     = ('#' ~[\n\r]* / [ \t\n\r]+)*
 ```
-This pPEG grammar is based on the original [PEG] as defined by Bryan Ford.
+This pPEG grammar is based on the original [PEG] as defined by Bryan Ford, for all the details see: [A Portable PEG].

 For simplicity and portability double quotes are not used.